acquia/http-hmac-spec/README.md

 # HTTP HMAC Spec

-Securing RESTful web APIs is challenging.
-This spec is intended to document an HMAC message format for RESTful web APIs.
+This spec documents an HMAC message format for securing RESTful web APIs.

 This document is **experimental** and subject to change.